Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 for 25 minutes and there was still no sign of them.
 Now we were being asked to

 board the ship.
-Where were they?
+So where were they?
 How was I supposed to get on the ship knowing that

 Finally George, Mary, and Lynn showed up.
 I had bypassed the shuttle by

 walking, but George didn't have that option.
-His bus had gotten stuck behind the
+His shuttle bus had gotten stuck behind the

 Carnival traffic in a way that slowed him up much worse than the rest of us.